lmuntaner/tech-introduction-product-people/docs/spa/rendering.md

 ## What is rendering

-In a SPA we call *rendering* the process of creating the HTML page that the user eventually sees.
+In a SPA, we call *rendering* the process of creating the HTML page that the user eventually sees.

 Recall that the html in SPAs start with an empty `<div>`.
 At some point of the execution of the Javascript code, there will be the rendering process.

-The rendering process is usually discussed for SPAs.
-However, we can consider Multi Page Applications as using either Server Side rendering or Runtime rendering.
+The rendering process explained here is regarding SPAs.

+We can consider Multi Page Applications as using either Server Side rendering or Runtime rendering.

 ## Client Side rendering

-This is when the rendering process happens already in the client.
+This is when the rendering process happens in the client.
 This means that the client needs to be able to execute Javascript.

-The client can be for example a browser or a crawler.
-Browsers have no problem executing Javascript, but crawlers might.
+The client can be a browser or a crawler.
+Browsers have no problem executing Javascript, crawlers might.

 This also means that it takes longer for the user to see the content in the page.
 It has to wait for it to be loaded.